Is it legal to run an affiliate website for online gambling in the United States?

 Online gambling has been legalized in certain states.
 You'd think that would mean that it would always be legal to be an affiliate for legal casinos in those states.
 However, the state in which you live probably has a law against promoting gambling, and that might or might not apply to promoting legal casinos in other states.
 So, you might still be subject to the risks below, depending on the laws of the state where you live.
 Though again, enforcement against affiliates these days seems to be rare to non-existent.

-Here's how you could potentially get into trouble, even though enforcement so far seems to be almost never happen.
+Here's how you could potentially get into trouble, even though enforcement so far seems to almost never happen.

 Participating in earnings

 Some state laws say that it's against the law to share in casino profits.
 For example, Texas Penal Code §47.03: "GAMBLING PROMOTION.
-A person commits an offense if he intentionally or knowingly...operates or participates in the earnings of a gambling place.
-That would seem to speak directly to common revshare agreements, where the affiliate receives a percentage of a player's loss, and a criminal lawyer confirmed to me that that's indeed the case.
+A person commits an offense if he intentionally or knowingly...operates or participates in the earnings of a gambling place."
+That would seem to speak directly to revshare agreements, where the affiliate receives a percentage of a player's loss, and a criminal lawyer confirmed to me that that's indeed the case.
 Therefore, getting a flat monthly fee for the advertising or getting paid by CPA (a bounty for each player referred) would be much safer—as confirmed by the attorney.
 Most affiliates can't get casinos to pay for advertising for a flat monthly fee (the casinos insist on going revshare), but if the affiliate drives enough traffic to the casino, it's possible.
 I've been very successful in getting a flat monthly fee for advertising I run, but I understand that most affiliates aren't me.

 Encouraging or promoting gambling